adamtow/cronios/documentation.md

 `* 9-17/2 * * *`

-To a machine, this reads as every 2nd hour starting from 9:00 to 17:00.
+To Cronios, this reads as every 2nd hour starting from 9:00 to 17:00.

 Tap **Save and Close** to return to the Edit Cron Job screen.
 Your edited cron job will now feature the new expression.